hritiksauw199/Human-to-Cartoon-using-CycleGAN/README.md

 - **Front-Facing Image Selection**: Uses only front-facing images to improve accuracy.

 ## 📌 Architecture
-CycleGAN consists of two generators and two discriminators working together to enable image transformation between domains.
-The first generator, responsible for converting human images into cartoon-style images, ensures that the generated outputs resemble the target cartoon domain.
-The second generator performs the inverse operation, converting cartoon images back into realistic human images.

-Each generator is accompanied by a discriminator that evaluates whether an image belongs to the real dataset or is a generated sample.
-The adversarial loss between these components helps refine the output quality, making the transformations more believable.

-The transformation occurs in cycles: a human image is first converted into a cartoon image using Generator A. The generated cartoon image is then passed through Generator B to reconstruct the original human image.
-The same cycle applies in reverse, where a cartoon image is transformed into a human image and then reconstructed back into a cartoon.
-This cycle ensures that important visual features are retained, making the transformations more stable and realistic.
+CycleGAN operates through a cyclic transformation process, where images are converted between two domains—human and cartoon—without requiring paired datasets.
+It consists of two generators: one that translates human images into cartoon-style images and another that reverses the process, converting cartoons back into realistic human-like images.
+Alongside these generators, there are two discriminators, each assessing whether an image belongs to the real dataset or has been artificially generated.
+The adversarial training between these components refines the quality of outputs and ensures that generated images closely resemble the target domain.

-A key component of CycleGAN is **cycle consistency loss**, which ensures that when an image is transformed from one domain to another and back, it remains close to its original form.
-This bidirectional mapping improves stability and prevents unwanted distortions in the generated images.
-Additionally, **residual blocks** play a crucial role in feature extraction, helping the network preserve important structural and style-related information while performing domain translation.
+A fundamental aspect of CycleGAN is its **cycle consistency loss**, which enforces the idea that an image should retain its essential features when transformed from one domain to another and then back again.
+This bidirectional consistency helps prevent mode collapse and unwanted distortions.
+The residual blocks within the generators play a crucial role in feature extraction by capturing high-level patterns in the input images.
+These blocks allow the model to preserve fine details and textures, leading to more realistic and visually coherent transformations.

-To enhance performance, our model incorporates optimizations such as reducing the number of residual blocks from 6 to 4 for faster training and omitting a learning rate scheduler for simplicity.
-Additionally, we employ mixed-precision training with gradient scaling to efficiently utilize GPU memory and speed up computations.
+To improve efficiency and performance, our implementation reduces the number of residual blocks from 6 to 4, speeding up training while maintaining quality.
+We also avoid using a learning rate scheduler to simplify training dynamics.
+Additionally, mixed-precision training with gradient scaling is employed to optimize GPU memory usage and accelerate computations.
+These enhancements contribute to a more stable and effective CycleGAN model, making it well-suited for high-quality image translation.

+---
 ---

 *(More sections to be added later, such as Implementation, Technologies Used, Dataset, etc.)* 📌